opensearch-project/documentation-website/_benchmark/user-guide/distributed-load.md

 # Running distributed load generation

-By default, OpenSearch Benchmark runs loads on the same machine where the benchmark started.
-However, you can generate additional benchmarking testing loads, particularly on large clusters with multiple machines, you can use multiple load drivers.
-This page details how to distribute benchmark loads across multiple machines in a single cluster.
+OpenSearch Benchmark loads always run on the same machine where the benchmark was started.
+However, you can use multiple load drivers to generate additional benchmarking testing loads, particularly for large clusters on multiple machines.
+This tutorial describes how to distribute benchmark loads across multiple machines in a single cluster.

 ## System architecture

-The following tutorial will use the following three-node architecture, each generated in [Amazon EC2](https://docs.aws.amazon.com/ec2/?nc2=h_ql_doc_ec2):
+The following sample tutorial uses a three-node architecture, each generated in [Amazon EC2](https://docs.aws.amazon.com/ec2/?nc2=h_ql_doc_ec2):

-- **Node 1**: Node 1 acts as the _coordinator node_ which will enable distribution and communication between the other two nodes.
+- **Node 1**: Node 1 acts as the _coordinator node_ which enables distribution and communication between the other two nodes.
-- **Node 2** and **Node 3**: The remaining nodes in the cluster are used to generate load for the benchmark test.
+- **Node 2** and **Node 3**: The remaining nodes in the cluster are used to generate the load for the benchmark test.

 OpenSearch Benchmark must be installed on all nodes.
-For instructions on installing Benchmark, see [Installing OpenSearch Benchmark]({{site.url}}{{site.baseurl}}/benchmark/user-guide/installing-benchmark/).
+For installation instructions, see [Installing OpenSearch Benchmark]({{site.url}}{{site.baseurl}}/benchmark/user-guide/installing-benchmark/).

 Make note of each nodes IP addresses.
 This tutorial uses the following IP addresses for each node: